Victoria-Sardelli/personal-site/README.md

 # personal-site
-Written with HTML and CSS
+This is my personal site, written with HTML and CSS